April Ashley: Portrait of a lady

 A collaborative project between the Museum of Liverpool and Homotopia - the international festival of queer arts and culture.

-This exhibition is supported by the Heritage Lottery Fund .
-It is a key part of Homotopia's 10th anniversary in 2013.
+This exhibition is supported by the Heritage Lottery Fund.
+It was launched as a key part of Homotopia's 10th anniversary in 2013.

 Follow the links below to find out more about April's story.

 *Definition : trans/transgender – an umbrella term for people whose gender identity and/or gender expression differs from the sex they were assigned at birth.